WHAT IS A PERSUASIVE ESSAY?

 These sentences will build on the topic sentence by illustrating the point further, often by making it more specific.

-The final part of the paragraph links back to the initial statement of the topic sentence, while also forming a bridge to the next point to be made.
-This part of the paragraph provides some personal analysis and interpretation of how the student arrived at their conclusions and also connects together the essay as a cohesive whole.
+The final part of the paragraph links back to the initial statement of the topic sentence while also forming a bridge to the next point to be made.
+This part of the paragraph provides some personal analysis and interpretation of how the student arrived at their conclusions and also connects the essay as a cohesive whole.

-Ending an essay well can be challenging, but, especially for persuasive essays, it is essential to end strongly.
-As with the hooks of the essay’s opening, there are a number of tried and tested methods of leaving the reader with a strong impression.
+Ending an essay well can be challenging, but it is essential to end strongly, especially for persuasive essays.
+As with the hooks of the essay’s opening, there are many tried and tested methods of leaving the reader with a strong impression.
 Encourage students to experiment with different types of endings, for example, concluding the essay with a quotation that amplifies the thesis statement.

 A Call to Action: A staple of advertising, a call to action can also be used in persuasive writing.
-When employed, it usually forms part of the conclusion section of the essay and asks the reader to do something, such as, recycle, donate to charity, sign a petition etc.
+When employed, it usually forms part of the conclusion section of the essay and asks the reader to do something, such as recycle, donate to charity, sign a petition etc.

 Now, go persuade your students of the importance of perfecting the art of persuasive writing!

 A COMPLETE UNIT ON TEACHING FACT AND OPINION

 This HUGE 120 PAGE resource combines four different fact and opinion activities you can undertake as a WHOLE GROUP or as INDEPENDENT READING GROUP TASKS in either DIGITAL or PRINTABLE TASKS.